Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 The expert inspectors were especially critical of the use of solitary confinement for immigrants with serious mental disorders.
 They found that about a third of the detainees held in solitary had a "serious mental illness."

-Over the course of multiple stays, one detainee logged 904 days — or nearly two-and-a-half years — in solitary confinement, which the report calls "shockingly high."
+Over the course of multiple stays, one detainee logged 904 days — or nearly 2 1/2 years — in solitary confinement, which the report calls "shockingly high."

 The experts found that some detainees with serious mental illness were put in solitary confinement simply because it was the only available space where they could be closely watched.
 The report called that practice "inhumane."